 Meet the inspiring athletes who best embody the ethos of Square Blades.
 They work hard, train hard and race hard.
 Athletes pushing their bodies to the extreme.

 Mat is an Oxford Brookes University alumni and a current member of the GB senior men’s rowing squad.
 He’s had a meteoric rise through the rowing ranks, receiving his first GB vest after just 2 years of being in the sport.
-He is a double World Champion, a U23 World Champion, a World University Champion and went to the Olympic Games in Rio 2016.
+He is a double World Champion, a U23 World Champion, a World University Champion, went to the Olympic Games in Rio 2016, and now part of the GB squad preparing for Tokyo 2020.

 YouTube Matt's Video Blog